LinguineP/distributedLauncher/README.md

 # Distributed launcher

-This project is supposed to start MPT-FLA(MicroPython testbed for Federated Learning Algorithms) aplications on remote machines (link to PTB-FLA github repository which also contains MPT-FLA as its successor https://github.com/miroslav-popovic/ptbfla )
+This project is supposed to start MPT-FLA(MicroPython testbed for Federated Learning Algorithms) applications on remote machines (link to PTB-FLA github repository which also contains MPT-FLA as its successor https://github.com/miroslav-popovic/ptbfla )

 ## Usage:
 ### main operation: